 Since the Arduino is a hardware platform, you’ll obviously need to get some parts to complete the exercises outlined in Exploring Arduino.
-To make this as easy as possible, I’ve partnered with Newark/element14 to assemble parts kits for the book.
-Visit element14.com/exploringarduino to buy all the parts you need at once, at a discounted rate!
-If you prefer to buy your parts elsewhere, I’ve listed several purchasing options on the pages for each part in the digital content and parts sections of this site.
+To make this as easy as possible, I’ve worked with hardware partners to assemble part kits for each edition of the book.
+Visit the Part Kits page for links to purchasing options for bundled parts!
+If you prefer to buy your parts elsewhere, I’ve listed several purchasing options on the pages for each part.

 Learning & Getting Help

 The Arduino platform benefits from an active user community that makes it easy to get help from fellow experimenters when you run into problems with your Arduino projects.
 Consider utilizing some of the following resources if you run into a roadblock.